-- Assurance of quality of milk and milk product especially during festival season to ensure consumer well being - 💿 To undertake special quality control drives throughout the state. - To undertake a 3 month long intensive quality control cum awareness drive throughout the state as continuation of Quality Awareness Year - Assist modernisation and strengthening of existing laboratories in the state and to create new testing labs - 10 To improve the infrastructure and testing facilities of State Dairy Lab - 1 Accreditation of existing laboratories under IS 17025 (NABL) - 1 Improve testing facility at DCS with Bulk Milk Chilling Centres - Improve the overall hygiene of BMCC - To assist DCS to improve the quality of water used for cleaning equipment, chiller - Providing assistance to DCS with BMCC for ensuring effective effluent treatment mechanism - Providing hygienic milk production kit to selected districts. - Provide assistance to DCS for purchasing BMCC cleaning and sanitising agents - Provide assistance to DCS for completing missing link in the procurement line - Provide need based assistance to DCS with BMCC for ensuring quality milk procurement, chilling, storing and transportation. - Assistance for improving farm level hygiene in Commercial Dairy Farms - Specialised quality control training to department officials and DCS personnel - Assistance for infrastructure development and expansion activity of Regional Dairy Labs at Alathur, Kottayam and Kasargod. - Assistance for infrastructure development and expansion activity of NABL accredited State Dairy Lab at Thiruvananthapuram.

-To take all possible measures to ensure that superior quality milk (w.r.t sensory, Physico-chemical and microbiological quality) is produced at farm level, being handled at different levels, chilled / processed at different chilling / processing units and being marketed in the state and hence ensuring fresh and safe milk to consumers.
+- Accreditation of existing laboratories under IS 17025 (NABL) - ➤ Improve testing facility at DCS with Bulk Milk Chilling Centres - ➤ Improve the overall hygiene of BMCC - ➤ Providing assistance to DCS with BMCC for ensuring effective effluent treatment mechanism - > Providing hygienic milk production kit to selected districts. - Provide assistance to DCS for purchasing BMCC cleaning and sanitising agents - Provide assistance to DCS for completing missing link in the procurement line - ➤ Provide need based assistance to DCS with BMCC for ensuring quality milk procurement, chilling, storing and transportation. - ➤ Assistance for improving farm level hygiene in Commercial Dairy Farms - > Specialised quality control training to department officials and DCS personnel - Assistance to Regional Dairy Labs at Alathur, Kottayam and Kasargod. - ➤ Assistance for infrastructure development and expansion activity of NABL accredited State Dairy Lab at Thiruvananthapuram. - ➤ To take all possible measures to ensure that superior quality milk (w.r.t sensory, physico-chemical and microbiological quality) is produced at farm level, being handled at different levels, chilled / processed at different chilling / processing units and being marketed in the state and hence ensuring fresh and safe milk to consumers.

-03. QUALITY CONTROL PROGRAMMES AND STATE BUDGET PROVISIONS 2022-23
+3.0 QUALITY CONTROL PROGRAMMES AND STATE BUDGET PROVISIONS 2021-22